matchms/ms2deepscore/README.md

 ```
 The resulting similarity matrix, is a numpy array containing all the MS2DeepScore predictions between all spectra.

+### Hardware accelerated version (ONNX)
-To use the hardware accelerated version (see Prepare environment):
+To use the hardware accelerated version with .onnx models (see Prepare environment):
 ```python
 from matchms.Pipeline import Pipeline, create_workflow
 from matchms.filtering.default_pipelines import DEFAULT_FILTERS